Shahabad, Kalaburagi: History

-Under the erstwhile Nizam of Hyderabad, Shahabad was a subdivisional administrative office governing nearly 300 villages.
+Under the Nizam of Hyderabad, Shahabad was a subdivisional administrative office governing nearly 300 villages.

 Commerce

 Shahabad is well known for its stones, called Shahabad stones.
 At one time, almost all railway stations used to be tiled with these stones.
 Now due to modernization, most of the major railway stations are switching to other materials.
 Still Shahabad stones are among the most economical stones for tiling.

 Alstom Projects India Ltd & Jaypee Cements (formerly owned by ACC and then by HMP Cements) are the two major factories located in the town providing employment to a majority of the population, either direct or indirect.
 Alstom Projects India Ltd has been acquired by GE India.

 Shahabad is also a major pigeon pea (Cajanus cajan or tuvar dall or toor dall) growing region in Gulbarga.
 Apart from toor dal, the major crops cultivated are jowar, ground nuts, Bengal gram, cotton, sunflower and sugarcane.